 In training courses, especially for corporate leaders, the topic of managing change is always included.
 In each session, the aim is to show the importance of anticipating and responding as appropriate to shifting circumstances and, at the same time, helping people grow and develop.

-This is all part of “dealing with change” and, to get the best of a team or organisation, every leader must be adept in these skills.
-Getting others to be more proficient and productive may be a medium-term goal, but it starts with accepting the need for change and being already to take the necessary steps.
+This is all part of “dealing with change” and, to get the best of a team or organization, every leader must be adept in these skills.
+Getting others to be more proficient and productive may be a medium-term goal.
+But it starts with accepting the need for change and being already to take the necessary steps.
 These can be outlined as follows: